Shahzad Altaf

-Shahzad Altaf Hussain (born 6 October 1957) is a Pakistani-born cricketer who played for the United Arab Emirates national cricket team between 1994 and 1998.
+Shahzad Altaf Hussain (born 6 October 1957) is a Pakistani-born former cricketer who played for the United Arab Emirates national cricket team between 1994 and 1998.
 He played as a right-arm pace bowler, and opened the bowling in two matches at the 1996 World Cup.
 Shahzad was born in Pakistan, and played first-class cricket there before emigrating to the UAE.

 Pakistan career

-Shahzad was born in Pakistan.
+Shahzad was born in Peshawar, Pakistan.
 In October 1975, aged 18, he played two matches of first-class cricket for Lahore B in the Patron's Trophy.
 He opened the bowling with Jamshed Hussain on debut against Hyderabad, taking 4/25 in the first innings and 1/21 in the second.
 He had less success in his second game, taking 1/88 and 0/18 against Pakistan Universities.